 Since people can’t see when you’ve visited your profile, you might think it’s ruining your networking efforts.
-But using Linkedin private browsing is ideal for a few specific tasks:
+But using LinkedIn private browsing is ideal for a few specific tasks:

 First of all, it ruins the surprise of you reaching out and gives them a heads up that they might get a cold message from you.
-This isn’t necessarily a bad thing but you don’t want them forming any sort of negative connotation with you before they’ve had a chance to connect.
+This isn’t necessarily a bad thing but you don’t want them forming negative connotation with you before they’ve had a chance to connect.

-Second of all, you’re not going to reach out to every single profile you research.
+Second, you’re not going to reach out to every single profile you research.
 The last thing you want is connection requests from a bunch of different LinkedIn users who aren’t your ideal audience.